 - Setting up columns

 - Posts and pages

 You’re looking at someone else’s blog for ideas and banging your head against the wall trying to get your blog to cooperate and look like theirs…

 You’re tired and frustrated and wondering if you have made a colossal mistake because you are in way over your head.

 Other people (ahem, those Create and Go people) make it look SO easy, right???

 WHAT AM I DOING WRONG!?

+You could literally hear me huffing and puffing in frustration from the next room.
 I would read articles and watch tutorials and desperately try to learn a bit of coding to get the job done.
 And oftentimes, my efforts would be futile.

+So, what’s the deal?
+Why is this so hard?
 Why can’t you get your blog to look the way you want it to?

 First of all, there is one important thing that you must understand during this process: